hannahanela/express-jobly-solution/README.md

 `node server.js -p 3001`

-If you need to see something in your browser, you can use [http://localhost:3001/jobs](http://localhost:3001/jobs).
+If you need to view it in your browser, you can use [http://localhost:3001/jobs](http://localhost:3001/jobs).

 ### To run tests: